 ☑ Schedule a mid-year performance review;

-☑ Discuss new employee’s growth and 6-month progress;
+☑ Discuss new joiner’s growth and 6-month progress;

 ☑ Set end-of-year goals and objectives;

-☑ Ensure new employee remains motivated and equipped to complete tasks.
+☑ Ensure new joiner remains motivated and equipped to complete tasks.

 ☑ Organize a team building activity: A group cooking course.